glassbeadsoftware/snapmail/README.md

 | Directory                                  | Description                                                                                                                 |
 |:-------------------------------------------| :-------------------------------------------------------------------------------------------------------------------------- |
 | `/assets/`                                 | Original media files used throughout the code base
-| `/bin/`                                    | All the binaries we are dependent on on must ship with the app
 | `/electron/`                               | The electron app directory
 | &nbsp;&nbsp;&nbsp;&nbsp;`src/`             | The electron app source code
 | &nbsp;&nbsp;&nbsp;&nbsp;`web/`             | Final artifacts for the electron app (includes output from `ui`)